covolan/Projects-portifolio/single-price-grid-component-master/README.md

 ## Acknowledgments

 That was quite a nice project to get used to SASS and responsive layout.
+Thanks for the help with the page height [@hitmorecode](https://www.frontendmentor.io/profile/hitmorecode).